 Learn About Your Options

-When looking for an early childhood program, there are several types to choose from.
+When looking for a child care program, there are several types to choose from.
 You will want to take your family’s needs, preferences, and experiences into account and choose the type of care that is the best fit for you.

 Begin Your Search

-Begin your search for early childhood programs by using the free online search tool.
+Begin your search for child care programs by using North Dakota's online child care search tool.
 Get customized results by adjusting criteria like location, hours of operation, and ages served.
 Personalized help is available through your local Child Care Resource and Referral by calling 1-800-997-8515 or by emailing referral@ndchildcare.org.

 Visit and Ask Questions

-Visit programs in-person and talk with the providers.
-Use the Child Care Checklist as a guide to the most important things to look for and key questions to ask.
+Visit child care programs in-person and talk with other parents and families.
+Use a child care checklist as a guide to the most important things to look for and key questions to ask.

 Take a Closer Look

-Check references and records for the programs you are considering.
+Check references and records for the child care programs you are considering.
 Ask for references from families who are currently using the program and families who have used the program in the past.
-When using the free online search tool, make sure to look over the program's licensing status, inspection reports, and Bright & Early ND Quality Rating.
+When using the online child care search tool, make sure to look over the program's licensing status, inspection reports, and Bright & Early ND Quality Rating.

 Licensing Status